status-im/help.status.im/docs/en/status-communities/change-a-closed-community-to-open.md

   - navigation
 ---

-# Change a closed community to open
+# Change a token-gated community to open

  :octicons-tools-24: In progress